romanzy313/otp/examples/elysiajs-htmx/README.md

 ## Notes

-It is important that traling slashes
+In this example, it is important that traling slashes are enforced by the server.
+This allows to use relative urls inside forms, which makes route handler implementation + server rendered templates portable.